Technical Overview

 3D hierarchical token-level memory: placed at the apex of the 2026 academic survey's taxonomy.

 Context engineering as architecture: token-budgeted getContext, berrypicking retrieval, progressive disclosure, and workflow-scoped serving.
-Per Cherny: the bottleneck isn't the model; it's the context the model receives.
+Per Cherny: the bottleneck is the context the model receives.

 Remaining gaps (honest assessment)